 They are aiming at people that want a quick fix so that they can get over it and get back to their life.
 It’s a rather effective medication that works, but it is not something you want to give your dog for the following reasons:

 First, the makers of Dulcolax did not set out to make an anti-constipation drug for dogs.
 They didn’t formulate it for dogs, they didn’t dose it for dogs, and they didn’t test it on dogs.
-Therefore, any guesses as to how much you should give you dog would be completely haphazard.
+Therefore, any guesses as to how much you should give your dog would be completely haphazard and irresponsible.

 Don’t guess with Dulcolax, it could make the situation worse than it has to be.
 Dogs know how to deal with an instance of constipation, so you have to be more forward thinking and not simply try to treat the immediate symptoms.